gildor2/UEViewer/README.md

 LIBC = static
 ```

 UModel uses custom CRT library for being able to link against MSVCRT.DLL.
-MSVCRT.DLL is choosen because it allows to
+MSVCRT.DLL is chosen because it allows to
 reduce size of UModel distribution without needs to install compiler runtime libraries on system - MSVCRT.DLL present on
 any Windows system.
 You may disable MSVCRT.DLL linking by commenting out line
 ```